GeekStories/MTG-Grabber/README.md

 ## Pre-Reqs

-1. Clone this repo `github.com/geekstories/mtg-stuff`
+1. Clone this repo `gh repo clone GeekStories/MTG-Grabber`
 2. Open a terminal and run `npm install` to install all the dependencies
 3. Place your Postgres database connection url in the `.env` file. (a default localhost connection string is provided already)
 4. Create a table called `cards` in your database (use `./sql/cards.sql` for the defaults)